alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+• The location or assumed location of the record of the person involved.
+This includes information such as the city, county, or state that the person resides in or where the offense occurred.

 How to Look Up Jail Records in Alaska?